 Best for Countryside Luxury Masseria San Domenico

-Just outside town near Fasano, this historic masseria farmhouse turned luxury resort offers an entirely different Puglia experience — whitewashed trulli-style buildings, manicured gardens, a world-class spa, a private beach club on the Adriatic, and the deep quiet of the Puglian countryside between beach days.
-Ideal for travelers who want the full masseria experience alongside easy coastal access.
+Just outside town near Fasano, this historic masseria farmhouse turned luxury resort offers an entirely different Puglia experience, whitewashed trulli-style buildings, manicured gardens, a world-class spa, a private beach club on the Adriatic, and the deep quiet of the Puglian countryside between beach days.

 Book Masseria San Domenico